 Two old towns, Carcar in Cebu and Angeles City in Pampanga have antique Santo Intierro but less the attached rituals and the Good Friday procession is a bit solemn, a far cry from the rowdy and fanatical Lucban procession, especially when it returns to the church.

-In Carcar, people come here because of the elegant and massive carroza of the Santo Intierro.
-The image itself is made of wood and antique, very expressive and well carved.
+In Carcar, it has one of the most elegant and massive carroza of the Santo Intierro.
+The image itself is antique and made of wood, very expressive and well carved.

-It has been under the care of Manny Castro, owners of the Balay na Tisa, one of the well preserved ancestral houses in the country.
+It has been under the care of Manny Castro of the Balay na Tisa, one of the well preserved ancestral houses in the country.
 Seeing it, even from a distance, is enough to make you gaze in awe.

 The town of Angeles City in Pampanga is another beautiful image with a very expressive face and placed in a smaller carroza.
 Called the Apung Macacalulu, it has been under the care of the church and carved in 1834.
 It is a well venerated image with its own devotees who travel to this city for the Good Friday procession.